Fake News, Disinformation, and Deepfakes: Leveraging Distributed Ledger Technologies and Blockchain to Combat Digital Deception and Counterfeit Reality: DLT-based applications to combat digital deception

-Qayyum et al. \cite{Qayyum2019} introduced the concept of Proof-of-Truthfulness (PoT), where any node in the network can verify whether a content is or not part of a blockchain.
+\item{Trustworthiness checkers:} Qayyum et al. \cite{Qayyum2019} introduced the concept of Proof-of-Truthfulness (PoT), where any node in the network can verify whether a content is or not part of a blockchain.
 Content is stored in a Merkle tree, a binary tree built using hash pointers in which nodes at the $n-1$ level contain hash pointers to the content stored at the $n$ level.
 Given a specific content, its trustworthiness could be verified in $O(log(n))$ by searching throughout a single tree branch from the content to the root (level $0$).

-\paragraph{Incentivized truth} the Latvian 4Facts.org platform \cite{4facts} is an example of scalable blockchain-based solution for fact-checking.
-Reliable fact-checkers are identified (since they are interested in validating content) so they can get financial rewards (e.g., tokens), as well as to increase their reputation for high-quality work.
+\item{Fact-checking incentivized dApps:} reliable fact-checkers \cite{Zhang2020} can be identified (since they are interested in validating content) so they can get financial rewards (e.g., tokens), as well as to increase their reputation for high-quality work.
 The amount of received rewards increases as the fact-checker improves his/her/its reputation.
-In the proposed system, content creators will be also interested in submitting their content for validation in order to build their reputation.
+In such a system, content creators will be also interested in submitting their content for validation in order to build their reputation.

-\paragraph{Community-driven dApps} crowdfunding approaches can use tokens to incentivize the discovery of truth.
-In DLT-based social networks, users can exchange tokens or coins through the same social network in a straightforward way.
-For instance, users can perform secure P2P transactions without third-party intermediaries through cryptographically signed smart contracts.

-\paragraph{Reputation systems} computing a reputation score can be used for quantifying the credibility of a publisher and warn readers when the content shows traits that may indicate biases.
+\item{Reputation systems:} a score can be used for measuring the credibility of a publisher and warn readers when the content shows traits that may indicate biases.
 In \cite{Qayyum2019}, it is proposed a dynamic reputation set: an initial zero score is assigned to each non-verified media and the score evolves as the entity shares trustworthy verified news.
-If a minimum reputation score is not achieved within a specified time slot, its identity will be revoked.
 Registered consumers provide feedback through the platform or score the credibility of the content, like in the case of BitPress \cite{bitpress}.
 Nevertheless, the problem of subjectivity, bias and the risk of malicious actors have to be further studied.

+\item{Community-driven dApps:} crowdfunding approaches can use tokens to incentivize the discovery of truth.
+In DLT-based social networks, users can exchange tokens or coins through the same social network in a straightforward way.
+For instance, users can perform secure P2P transactions without third-party intermediaries through cryptographically signed smart contracts.